microsoft/code-with-engineering-playbook/docs/design/design-reviews/decision-log/examples/memory/Trade-Studies/GitOps.md

 Other features to call out (see more on website)

 - ArgoCD support both pull model and push model for continuous delivery
-- Argo can send notifications but you need a separate tool for it
+- Argo can send notifications, but you need a separate tool for it
 - Argo can receive webhooks
 - Health assessments
 - Potentially much more useful multi-tenancy tools.